matteocrippa/awesome-swift/README.md

 ### Authentication
 *Easy way to manage auth in your apps.*

+* [Simplicity](https://github.com/SimplicityMobile/Simplicity) - A simple way to implement Facebook and Google login in your iOS and OS X apps.
 * [Voucher](https://github.com/rsattar/Voucher) - A simple library to make authenticating tvOS apps easy via their iOS counterparts.

 ### Bluetooth